WRF-GC/documentation/docs/source/faq.rst

 Can I nudge the input meteorology data?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Yes.
 The process is similar to WRF, or WRF-Chem.
-More details soon.
+Refer to :doc:`/nudging`.

 Can I use other emission inventories?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^